AlekseiIvanovI/e-commerce/README.md

 4. Save the webhook endpoint configuration.

 The server will handle the Stripe webhook payload for order fulfillment and other desired server-side operations.

+## CMS Configuration

+To manage product information using the CMS, follow these steps:

+1. Log in to the admin dashboard.
+2. Navigate to the CMS section.
+3. Use the provided interface to add, edit, or delete product information.

 ## Contributing